New Zealand Diploma in Creative Writing (Level 6)

 Compulsory courses

-- 6003 Short Nonfiction – analysing different forms of nonfiction writing, and practising writing nonfiction manuscripts for a target audience, then editing and recrafting them.
+- 6003 Short Nonfiction: Akonga analyse different forms of nonfiction, including feature articles, creative, nonfiction, essays and advertorials.
+Topics include in-depth research, themes, issues and arguments.
+Practise writing nonfiction manuscripts for a target audience, then editing and recrafting them.

-- 6005 Online Writing – this second-semester class builds on all the skills learned in the previous four papers, to culminate in the recrafting of one of or more manuscripts (with the help of the editing students), and then preparing them for publication as an ebook.
-Students learn about good design, covers, ISBN numbers, editing and proofreading processes and more.
+- 6005 Online Writing: This second-semester class builds on all the skills learned in the previous four papers, to culminate in the recrafting of one or more manuscripts (with the help of the editing students), and then preparing them for publication as an e-book.
+Students learn about good design, covers, ISBN numbers, editing and proofreading processes, as well as website and maintaining an online presence, including blogs, vlogs, branding, audience and more.

-- 6006 Publishing – building professional skills, including looking at taxes, ethics, publishing methods, time-keeping, record-keeping, mentorships, competitions, agents, vanity publishers, and funding options.
+- 6006 Publishing: This paper looks at a range of publishing options and builds your professional skills, including time-keeping, record-keeping, taxes, ethics, publishing methods, mentorships, competitions, agents, vanity publishers and funding options.

 Entry requirements